-Training your dog to live on a boat isn’t really part of The Boat Galley’s core purpose, I know.
-But over the past year I’ve written several posts on various cruiser forums about how to effectively train your dog to poop and pee without having to go ashore several times a day.
+Training your dog to live on a boat isn’t all that hard, but the big question is what do you do about their bathroom needs, particularly if it’s not convenient to take them ashore several times a day.
+I’ve written several posts on various cruiser forums about how to effectively train your dog to poop and pee on the boat.
 And several people have encouraged me to write more about this — and I’ve resisted until today: last night I got one more comment that I had given details they were unable to find elsewhere.

 And so I finally decided to write a full article.
 I hope the frank discussion of training your dog helps you enjoy your cruising and does not offend anyone.